Arandall88/MusicBoxx/README.md

 ## MusicBoxx
 # Your own personal Music Boxx!
-Users can search for any artist or song.
-Find out where they are playing next, and even listen to your favorite song!
+Search for any artist or song to listen to.
+Learn the lyrics to any song , and find out what events they have coming up!
 ![Music-Boxx](https://user-images.githubusercontent.com/59499644/79080784-7e7d9f00-7cdd-11ea-9370-836b1e19a530.jpg)